qorix-group/docs-as-code/src/extensions/README.md

 For examples on how to use and implement the sphinx testing app, you can check out the [source code linker](docs/_tooling/score_source_code_linker/tests)

-Find everything related to testing within bazel and how to add your test suite to it, [see here](/tools/testing/pytest/README.md)
+Find everything related to testing within Bazel and how to add your test suite to it, [see here](/tools/testing/pytest/README.md)

 Also look at already built extensions inside S-CORE.
 They can be found in their respective folders:
 - [score_metamodel](/docs/_tooling/extensions/score_metamodel/README.md)